| Photo: UNICEF/UN0262160

 - Humanitarian response: address immediate multi-sectoral needs Under the Pacific Humanitarian Response Plan the UN is supporting Nauru to respond to urgent humanitarian needs of those impacted by the COVID-19 pandemic.
 Priority needs in Nauru include education, food security and livelihoods, protection and safe water and sanitation.
 UNICEF provided essential nutritional supplements to 1,600 children and 60 pregnant and lactating women, and reached 7,150 people with awareness-raising messages on COVID-19 and child protection.

 - Socio-economic response: address immediate social and economic impact The UN reprogrammed US$140,000 (5%) of programs and activities from a total of US$2.7 million from the 2020 UN Nauru Joint Country Action Plan to increase support for the response to COVID-19, in consultation with the Nauru government.
 A planned socio-economic impact assessment will identify vulnerabilities in Nauru across five pillars of the UN Framework for the Immediate Socio-Economic Response to COVID-19 to guide response plans for the next 12-18 months; including health, social protection and basic services, economic recovery, macroeconomic response and multilateral collaboration.
-A regional report will be completed for Nauru by September 2020.
+A regional report was completed for Nauru in 2020.
 The UN mobilised US$429,875 for the Nauru government from the Asian Development Bank’s Pacific Disaster Response Fund to support humanitarian priorities.

 To learn more visit: https://pacific.un.org/en/about/nauru.